MerleESelf/BugJuice/README.md

 ## Future Goals

 I hope to continue scaling Bug Juice to include views for multiple task lists based on different projects that the user can have.
 I would love to enable push notifications and alerts for tasks that have an upcoming due date.
-Expertimenting with GitHub intergration that would enable users to leverage Bug Juice as a project board is something that I'm also highly interested in tackling.
+Experimenting with GitHub integration, enabling users to leverage Bug Juice as a project board is something that I'm also highly interested in tackling.
 I very much enjoyed tackling this project, and would love to see where scaling this application takes me.

 ## Tech Stack